skienzmatishun/rippreport/content/p/baldwin-county-dhr-lawsuit/index.md

 summary: Baldwin County officials and corrupt family court judges abandoned vulnerable children to protect bad actors and rich cronies.
 Damning legal complaints and court documents expose a lawless system that routinely profits off family destruction.
-  Expose how these agencies wiped away their solemn duty to protect children just to serve their own twisted interests.
+  We expose how these agencies wiped away their solemn duty to protect children just to serve their own twisted interests.
 ---
 I have been blasting this message as a post and in comments all over Facebook, and will continue to do so.